View our Covid-19 Response Learn More- Click to Dismiss

 3. The AEA will reimburse the agency or professional who conducted the independent educational evaluation following the receipt of the evaluation report to the AEA.

-Additional information on the Independent Education Evaluations is available online on the Iowa Department of Education website.
+Additional information on the Independent Education Evaluations is available online on the Iowa Department of Education website - Independent Educational Evaluation FAQ (this document answers many common questions about independent educational evaluations for children under the IDEA).

-Disputes: Right to a State Complaint and Due Process
+Disputes: Right to Mediation, Due Process Complaint or State Complaint

 Area Education Agency (AEA) Mediation